Rando Gr34 Kermouster Lezardrieux 21Rando Gr34 Kermouster Lezardrieux 21

 Cycling is prohibited on the coastal path, which makes up most of the GR®34.

-However, for cycling, there are cycle routes nearby, such as La Vélomaritime (EuroVelo 4), which allow you to cycle between Lézardrieux and Plestin-les-Grèves.
+However, there are cycle routes nearby, such as La Vélomaritime (EuroVelo 4), which allows you to cycle between Lézardrieux and Plestin-les-Grèves.
 The Vélomaritime mainly follows minor roads and includes sections of greenways.

 • What do I need to take with me on a hike along the customs path?